ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 We check the token to be valid.
 If it's not valid, we send an `unauthorized` response, and if it is valid, we decode it and add it as a user object on the request.
 This way we can access it in the controller and do some logic depending on its role, etc.
-`this.authenticate` is a method we added to the `core.route.ts` every route extends this super class so that we can put common code and middleware in this file.
+`this.authenticate` is a method we added to the `core.route.ts`.
+Every route extends this super class so that we can put common code and middleware in this file.

 JWT stands for JSON Web Token and is a JSON-based open standard for creating access tokens that assert some number of claims.
 For example, a server could generate a token that has the claim `logged in as admin` and provide that to a client.